TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 32/Genesis 32.17.md

 ---

-And he commanded the foremost, saying, When Esau my brother meeteth thee, and asketh thee, saying, Whose art thou? and whither goest thou? and whose are these before thee?
+He commanded the foremost, saying, "When Esau, my brother, meets you, and asks you, saying, 'Whose are you?
+Where are you going?
+Whose are these before you?'